Applications

 4. In the list of applications, click More Actions for the application that you want to update and select Open Application.

-6. Select the new state and click Change State.
+6. Select the new state.

-Adding an Application to an Environment
+Adding an Application Version to an Environment

-When a version of an application is ready to include in a modeled event mesh, you add the application version to an environment from Designer.
-When you add an application version to an environment, you choose the environment and modeled event mesh and then select one or more event brokers in the modeled event mesh to associate the application version with.
+When a version of an application is ready to add to a model event broker, you add it to an environment from Designer.
+When you add an application version to an environment, you choose the modeled event mesh and event broker to associate the application version with.
+For more information about environments, see Creating and Managing Environments.

-Before you add an application to an environment, the environment must have at lease one modeled event mesh of the same type as the application and you must have added at least one event broker to the modeled event mesh.
+• Before you add an application version to an environment, the environment must have at lease one modeled event mesh of the same type as the application (Solace or Kafka) and the modeled event mesh must have at least one model event broker.
+For more information about adding and updating modeled event meshes, see Designing Modeled Event Meshes.

 1. On the Application Domains page, click the application domain that contains the application you want to update.